vickyliu927/ibtutors-ae/README.md

 ## Customization

-1. Update `data/tutors.json` with your tutor information
-2. Update `data/subjects.json` with your subject list
-3. Add your images to `public/images/`
+1. Add your images to `public/images/`
-4. Modify the color scheme in `tailwind.config.ts`
+2. Modify the color scheme in `tailwind.config.ts`
+3. Update content through the Sanity Studio interface
-5. Update content in components under `app/components/`
+4. Modify components under `app/components/` as needed

 ## Dependencies